Dynamic random-access memory: Page mode DRAM

 Page mode DRAM is a minor modification to the first-generation DRAM IC interface which improves the performance of reads and writes to a row by avoiding the inefficiency of precharging and opening the same row repeatedly to access a different column.
 In page mode DRAM, after a row is opened by holding R̅A̅S̅ low, the row can be kept open, and multiple reads or writes can be performed to any of the columns in the row.
 Each column access is initiated by presenting a column address and asserting C̅A̅S̅.
 For reads, after a delay (t_{CAC}), valid data appears on the data out pins, which are held at high-Z before the appearance of valid data.
 For writes, the write enable signal and write data is presented along with the column address.

 Page mode DRAM was in turn later improved with a small modification which further reduced latency.
 DRAMs with this improvement are called fast page mode DRAMs (FPM DRAMs).
 In page mode DRAM, the chip does not capture the column address until C̅A̅S̅ is asserted, so column access time (until data out was valid) begins when C̅A̅S̅ is asserted.
 In FPM DRAM, the column address can be supplied while C̅A̅S̅ is still deasserted, and the main column access time (t_{AA}) begins as soon as the address is stable.
 The C̅A̅S̅ signal is only needed to enable the output (the data out pins were held at high-Z while C̅A̅S̅ was deasserted), so time from C̅A̅S̅ assertion to data valid (t_{CAC}) is greatly reduced.
 Fast page mode DRAM was introduced in 1986 and was used with the Intel 80486.

-Static column is a variant of fast page mode in which the column address does not need to be latched, but rather the address inputs may be changed with C̅A̅S̅ held low, and the data output will be updated accordingly a few nanoseconds later.
+Static column is a variant of fast page mode in which the column address does not need to be latched, but rather the address inputs may be changed with C̅A̅S̅ held low, and the data output will be updated a few nanoseconds later accordingly.

 Nibble mode is another variant in which four sequential locations within the row can be accessed with four consecutive pulses of C̅A̅S̅.
 The difference from normal page mode is that the address inputs are not used for the second through fourth C̅A̅S̅ edges but are generated internally starting with the address supplied for the first C̅A̅S̅ edge.
 The predictable addresses let the chip prepare the data internally and respond very quickly to the subsequent C̅A̅S̅ pulses.